 Its seeds are widely used in fish, cheese spreads, and vegetable dishes.

 As in caraway, fennel seeds are used to flavor bread, dough, cakes, biscuits, and cheese.

 Do not consume fennel seeds in large amounts.
 Compounds in fennel may be neurotoxic in higher concentrations and may cause hallucinations and seizures.
 It may exacerbate estrogen receptor-linked cancer conditions like endometrial, breast, ovarian, etc., due to the high concentration of estrogenic compounds in it.
 Pregnant women may be advised to avoid eating fennel in large amounts.

-(Medical disclaimer: The information and reference guides on this website are intended solely for the general information for the reader.
+(Medical disclaimer: The information and reference guides on this website are intended solely for the general information of the reader.
 It is not to be used to diagnose health problems or for treatment purposes.
 It is not a substitute for medical care provided by a licensed and qualified health professional.
 Please consult your health care provider for any advice on medications).

 ≻≻-Back to Spices from Fennel Seed.
 Visit here for an impressive list of healthy spices with complete illustrations of their nutrition facts and health benefits.